yt-project/yt/doc/source/analyzing/creating_derived_fields.rst

    ``function``
      This is a function handle that defines the field ``units``
      This is a string that describes the units.
+Powers must be in python syntax (** instead of ^).
    ``display_name``
      This is a name used in the plots, for instance ``"Divergence of Velocity"``.
 If not supplied, the ``name`` value is used.